ehc-io/ddos-183/docs/_build/html/_sources/class1/module2/lab2.1.rst.txt

-Lab – Launching a Network-Level Flood Attacks
+Lab – Launching Network-Level Flood Attacks
 ---------------------------------------------

     The idea in this lab is to observe how poorly the application performs when the network is under attack.